Getting Projects on the Ground

 - Miles of streams opened = TBD

 During the 2019-21 biennium, the design phase for the five reach-scale projects will be completed and construction will begin.
-In addition, the ASRP Steering Committee is currently soliciting proposals for projects through a Request for Proposals.
-This newly established annual grant round is focused on funding projects of all stages that target high-priority actions in geographic areas of importance throughout the Basin.
-Proposals are due to the Washington Recreation and Conservation Office (RCO) by February 5th, 2020.
+In addition, the ASRP Steering Committee and Office of Chehalis Basin funded 20 new projects through a Request for Proposals.
+This newly established grant round was focused on funding projects of all stages that target high-priority actions in geographic areas of importance throughout the Basin.